opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 Since the Toonz Farm Server, for rendering purposes, needs to access one or more folders shared by remote hosts, please run this service as an user with the proper rights.

-.. note:: It is possible to start the service from a DOS shell by navigating to the Toonz 7.0 BIN directory and using the following command line:``tfarmserver -console``
+.. note:: It is possible to start the service from a DOS shell by navigating to the folder where the binaries of OpenToonz are installed, and then using the following command line:``tfarmserver -console``

 .. tip:: **To run the Toonz Farm Controller as an user with the proper rights:**